braisdom/ObjectiveSql/README.md

 ### Features

-- Dynamic code generation with [JSR 269](https://jcp.org/en/jsr/detail?id=269) for Java API of database access
-- Automate your methods of CRUD operations in database, and much more
+- With one annotation your Class has a fully featured SQL programming capability
-- Easy to relation query, transactional and paged query
+- Easy to relation querying(`has_one`, `has_many`, `beglongs_to`) and paged querying
-- Dynamically SQL programming with Java syntax,  and similar to program with SQL syntax extremely
+- Java expression programming(arithmetic, comparison and logical) is converted into SQL expression directly

 ### Installation